mydeveloperplanet/MyAICodingPlanet/generate-unit-tests/README.md

 ### Apply Response
 Create package `com.mydeveloperplanet.myaicodeprojectplanet.repository` in directory `src/test/java` and copy the response in file `CustomerRepositoryTest`.

-Add dependencies for Testcontainers to the pom
+Add dependencies for Testcontainers to the pom:
 ```xml
 <dependency>
   <groupId>org.testcontainers</groupId>